Richard Boone: Israel

-Boone starred in the 1970 film Madron (1970), the first Israeli-produced film shot outside Israel, set in the American West of the 1800s.
-In that year, he accepted an invitation from Israel's Commerce Ministry to provide the Israeli film industry with "Hollywood know-how".
+Boone starred in the film Madron (1970), the first Israeli-produced film shot outside Israel, set in the American West of the 1800s.
+Also in 1970, he accepted an invitation from Israel's Commerce Ministry to provide the Israeli film industry with "Hollywood know-how".
 In 1979, he received an award from Israeli Prime Minister Yitzhak Rabin "for his contribution to Israeli cinema".

 Final performances

 He starred in The Great Niagara (1974) and Against a Crooked Sky (1975) and supported John Wayne a third time, in Wayne's final film, The Shootist (1976).
 In the mid-1970s, Boone returned to The Neighborhood Playhouse in New York City, where he had once studied acting, to teach.

 Boone did God's Gun (1976) with Leif Garrett, Lee Van Cleef, and Jack Palance.
 He appeared in The Last Dinosaur (1977) and The Big Sleep (1978), and provided the character voice of the dragon Smaug in the 1977 animated film version of J. R. R. Tolkien's The Hobbit.

-Boone's last appearances were in Winter Kills (1979) and The Bushido Blade (1979).
+Boone's last roles were in Winter Kills (1979) and The Bushido Blade (1979).

 Personal life

 Boone was married three times: to Jane Hopper (1937–1940), Mimi Kelly (1949–1950), and Claire McAloon (from 1951 until his death).
 His son with McAloon, Peter Boone, worked as a child actor in several Have Gun – Will Travel episodes.
 In 1963, Boone was injured in a car accident.

-Boone moved to St. Augustine, Florida, from Hawaii in 1970 and worked with the annual local production of Cross and Sword, when he was not acting on television or in movies, until shortly before his death in 1981.
+Boone moved to St. Augustine, Florida from Hawaii in 1970 and worked with the annual local production of Cross and Sword, when he was not acting on television or in movies, until shortly before his death in 1981.
 In the last year of his life, Boone was appointed Florida's cultural ambassador.

 During the 1970s, he wrote a newspaper column, called "It Seems to Me", for a small, free publication called The Town and Traveler.
 Some paper copies are in his biographical file at the St. Augustine Historical Society.
-He also gave acting lectures at Flagler College in 1972–1973.
+He gave acting lectures at Flagler College in the city in 1972–1973.

 Death

-Boone died at his home in St. Augustine, Florida due to complications from throat cancer.
+Boone died at his home in St. Augustine due to complications from throat cancer on January 10, 1981 at the age of 63.
 His ashes were scattered in the Pacific Ocean off Hawaii.